craig8/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

         GROUP_ID - This is an arbitrary string used to specify groups of thermostats.
-        For the purposes of the Ecobee driver, it is recommended that a group correspond to the list of thermostats operated under a single user account (as Ecobee provides data foor all thermostats on a user's account with a data request).
+        For the purposes of the Ecobee driver, it is recommended that a group correspond to the list of thermostats operated under a single user account (as Ecobee provides data for all thermostats on a user's account with a data request).
         If only one user is running Ecobee drivers on a platform, this value can be left at the default, but it should contain some string in any case.